LearnWeb3DAO/Defi-Exchange/README.md

     - The amount of ether that would be sent back to the user would be based on a ratio
     - Ratio is `Eth sent back to the user/ Current Eth reserve) = (amount of LP tokens that user wants to withdraw)/ Total supply of `LP` tokens`
-    - The amount of Crypto Dev †okens that would be sent back to the user would also be based on a ratio
+    - The amount of Crypto Dev tokens that would be sent back to the user would also be based on a ratio
     - Ration is `(Crypto Dev sent back to the user/ Current Crypto Dev token reserve) = (amount of LP tokens that user wants to withdraw)/ Total supply of `LP` tokens)`
     - The `amount` of `LP` tokens that user would use to remove liquidity would be burnt